sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

 |Exercise| **Check Your Understanding**

 .. clickablearea:: greet_method_signature
     :question: A method definition consists of a method header and a method body.
-Click on all of the method headers (signatures) in the following code.
+Click on the method header for the method named "greet" in the following code.
     :iscode:
-    :feedback: There is one method header for the greet method and one for the main method.
+    :feedback: There is one method header for the greet method.

     :click-incorrect:public class Test2:endclick:
     :click-incorrect:{:endclick: